amineelkouhen/mcp-cockroachdb/README.md

 ## Features
 - **Natural Language Queries**: Enables AI agents to query and create transactions using natural language, supporting complex workflows.
 - **Search & Filtering**: Supports efficient data retrieval and searching in CockroachDB.
-- **Cluster Management**: Check and monitor the CockroachDB cluster status, including node health and replication.
+- **Cluster Monitoring**: Check and monitor the CockroachDB cluster status, including node health and replication.
-- **Database Management**: Perform all operations related to databases, such as creation, deletion, and configuration.
+- **Database Operations**: Perform all operations related to databases, such as creation, deletion, and configuration.
 - **Table Management**: Handle tables, indexes, and schemas for flexible data modeling.
 - **Seamless MCP Integration**: Works with any **MCP client** for smooth communication.
 - **Scalable & Lightweight**: Designed for **high-performance** data operations.